navduhan/metanextviro/README.md

 - **BLAST-based annotation** for both viral and bacterial contigs
 - **Automated organization of contigs** by taxonomy and family
 - **Contig-level coverage analysis and visualization** for assembled contigs
-- **Comprehensive reporting** with MultiQC, coverage plots, and an interactive HTML summary
+- **Comprehensive reporting** with coverage plots and an interactive HTML summary

 MetaNextViro is suitable for:
 - Discovery of known and novel viruses in metagenomic samples